-My name is Billy, I am 17 years old and an A-level student.
+My name is Billy and I am currently studying towards my A-levels.
 I decided to volunteer with Me2 Club when I saw the difference they were making in the community.
-I am a scout leader outside of Me 2 Club and saw the confidence given to young people that allowed them to fully participate in activities and push themselves further every time.
+I am a Scout leader outside of Me 2 Club and saw the confidence given to young people, that allowed them to fully participate in activities and push themselves further every time.

-I began swimming with my Me 2 pair, P in January 2017.
-During this time I have seen a huge amount of progress, I have really seen P develop in his activity and in social confidence over these few months.
-My being there gives him the confidence he needs to try new things and let out his true personality – a happy, outgoing sociable young man.
+I began swimming with my Me2 Club young person, Pierce in January 2017.
+During this time, I have seen a huge amount of progress.
+I have really seen Pierce develop in his activity and in social confidence over these few months.
+My being there, gives him the confidence he needs to try new things and let out his true personality – a happy, outgoing and sociable young man.

-I have watched K progress and develop over the years, and it is clear that the additional support has enabled her to become a more independent and confident young woman.
-K is able to interact with the girls, and they have taken a fond liking to her cheeky attitude.
-K knows her limits, and is comfortable taking a step back from certain activities – it never stops her enjoyment and fun-loving approach!
-Being the oldest member of the group, K now takes on a ‘helper’ role, and enjoys supporting the younger members.
+I have watched Kathryn progress and develop over the years, and it is clear that the additional support has enabled her to become a more independent and confident young woman.
+Kathryn is able to interact with the girls, and they have taken a fond liking to her cheeky attitude.
+Kathryn knows her limits, and is comfortable taking a step back from certain activities – it never stops her enjoyment and fun-loving approach!
+Being the oldest member of the group, Kathryn now takes on a ‘helper’ role, and enjoys supporting the younger members.

 Working with Me2 Club, and with my Girl Guides, has been an absolute pleasure.
 The hard work, commitment and fun that the staff demonstrate is one of the main reasons I have remained a volunteer for so long.
 The team are dedicated to the young people and their families, and their passion never ceases to amaze me.
 It is an honour to have been part of such a wonderful family, and I would whole-heartedly recommend the charity to families and volunteers alike.